 WHAT TO EXPECT ON THE DAY OF THE FLIGHT

-Once the trip is booked and an aircraft is assigned, the charter sales representative or broker will provide you with an itinerary or trip sheet.
+Once the trip is booked and an aircraft is assigned, your Aviation Consultant will provide you with an itinerary or trip sheet.
 The itinerary lists three important details: the tail number of the aircraft, the departure facility, and the departure time.

 The departure facility will often be a private terminal at an airport known as a Fixed Base Operator or FBO.
-Unlike commercial terminals, FBOs are typically small and act as a waiting room with lounges, chairs, bathrooms, and often additional fun amenities, including a popcorn machine or golf simulator in the more high-end locations.
+Unlike commercial terminals, FBOs are a warm welcoming reception area with amenities as well as coffee, drinks and snacks.

 Once inside, you and your passengers will have to provide the tail number to the front desk representative, who will then connect you with the pilots or flight crew.
 A line service technician will then take any luggage directly to the plane - it’s important to note that they will often expect a tip for this service, although it’s not required.

-After an identification check and quick pre-flight briefing, it's off to the races.
+After an identification check and quick pre-flight briefing, you are ready to fly.

 The onboard experience largely depends on the type of aircraft, the optional extras ordered ahead of time, and if a cabin attendant is on board.
-Most aircrafts will offer a complimentary self-serve offering of snacks and drinks - from soft drinks to alcoholic beverages.
+Most aircraft will offer a complimentary self-serve offering snacks, soft drinks, and alcoholic beverages.